Scope Of Privacy Notice

 - Where necessary and as set out this privacy notice, your personal data will be disclosed to relevant managers, HR and administrators for the purposes of your application as mentioned in this document.
 We will also disclose this to other members of our group where necessary for decision making regarding your application – this will depend on the type of role you are applying for.

-We will disclose your data if it is necessary for our legitimate interests as an organisation or the interests of a third party (but we will not do this if these interests are over-ridden by your interests and rights in particular to privacy).
-Where necessary, we will also disclose your personal data if you consent, where we are required to do so by law or in connection with criminal or regulatory investigations.
+We will disclose your data if it is necessary to administer the working relationship with you or for our legitimate interests as an organisation or the interests of a third party (but we will not do this if these interests are over-ridden by your interests and rights in particular to privacy).
+Where necessary, we will also disclose your personal data if you consent.

-- To third party recruitment consultants and similar businesses (including online recruitment portals) as a part of the recruitment process;
+- To service providers and third party recruitment consultants and similar businesses (including online recruitment portals) as a part of the recruitment process;

 - Disclosure of aggregated and anonymised diversity data to relevant regulators as part of a formal request (see above).